inclusion-numerique/mediature/README.md

 Also you need to configure your DNS records to handle from both providers on the 2 environments (development and production): DMARC/DKIM/SPF.
 It's well explained when adding sending domains on their interface.
 It will make your emails signed according to your domain.

 When creating SMTP credentials make sure sure to use different ones between the development and the production environment.

+#### Incoming

+The project has a messenger-like feature through emails, and we use Mailjet to receive incoming emails.
+The idea is to configure our DNS records so incoming emails go to their servers and then they use a webhook to notify us of the content of this email.

+Each "inbox" we want to manage is explicitly created/deleted by the API client (there is no way to do a "wildcard" address).

+For each environment, just add this DNS record:

+- Type: `MX`
+- Hostname: ``
+- Priority: `0`
+- Value: `parse.mailjet.com.`

+_The only authentication method allowed for the webhook was to include inside the URL Basic Authentication, so don't forget to set `MAILJET_WEBHOOK_AUTH_USERNAME` and `MAILJET_WEBHOOK_AUTH_PASSWORD` from the start (because you change it you need to recreate all virtual inboxes so they have the webhook URL with the right credentials)._

 ### Crisp